arvados/arvados/doc/development/CodingStandards.md

 ## Copyright headers

 Each Arvados component is released either under the AGPL 3.0 license or the Apache 2.0 license.
 Documentation is licensed under CC-BY-SA-3.0.
-See the \[\[Arvados Licenses FAQ\]\] for the rationale behind this system.

 Every file must start with a copyright header that follows this format:

 Code under the [AGPLv3 license](http://www.gnu.org/licenses/agpl-3.0.en.html) (this example uses Go formatting):